 They, and the damsel, walk for a long time, discussing and growing tired–for talks like this can make people weary.

 A mother sitting on a stoop sees their exhaustion.
 She invites them in and feeds them.
 Gives them sustenance in the form of attentive ears and encouraging words.

 She can see they are good people.
 She knows they will make a difference.
 She tells them to buck up.
-She says she has raised a dozen children, all of them strong and independent change makers with a conscience and that these three women have “got what it takes.”
-She can “see it in their eyes.”
+She says she has raised many children, all of them strong people.

 “Where are you headed?” she asks the three.

 They aren’t sure, but they know they need to keep going until they figure it out.

 She tells them she will bring them to meet a woman of action.

 Renewed, they continue on with the mother.

 The look in the woman’s eyes is bold and steady as she makes their acquaintance.
 Her aura that of fierce determination.